jaragont/orchestration-workshop/_pages/4-optimisation-techniques.md

 ### No Loading

 No loading means to disable loading on a relationship.
 The child object is empty and is never loaded, or an error is raised with its accessed.
 No loading is used to prevent unwanted lazy loads.
+You can trigger this with the [`lazy="raise"`](https://docs.sqlalchemy.org/en/20/orm/queryguide/relationships.html#prevent-lazy-with-raiseload) parameter.

 > ##### Try It Yourself
 >